logo tagline

 I'm using a commercial rain sensor from RainBird, Hunter or other manufacturer.
 Will it work with EtherRain?

 Yes it should work.
-Check your rain sensor installation guide to locate the wires used with a normally open (NO) installation.
+Check your rain sensor installation guide to locate the wires used with a Normally Open (NO) installation.

 I'm using a WIRELESS commercial rain sensor from RainBird, Hunter or other manufacturer.
 Will it work with EtherRain?